Alvaro-Sanchez-Palacio/git_notes/README.md

     $ git commit -m "Initial Commit"

+In order to amend a message of a commit, you can simply re-commit with the `--amend` parameter :

+    $ git commit -m "Wrong message"
+    $ git commit --amend -m "Right message"

 ### Accessing the log ###
 Accessing the logs with `log` command will provide with information of the commmits.